-Bracken Bank is a well loved shooting lodge and is a private family home.
+Bracken Bank is a well loved shooting lodge .
 The Pennine mountains provide a stunning backdrop to the impressive red sandstone building.
 The paddocks in front of the lodge lead down to the two lakes on the estate.
 The walls of the lodge around the original cobbled courtyard are covered in ivy and climbing roses.

 The large gardens are home to a flock of around two hundred white doves, a family of white ducks and dozens of free range hens.
 Game birds as well as woodpeckers and red squirrels come to the garden during the day, at night a number of owls can be seen and heard.
 There are large ornamental ponds with fountains, a varierty of mature trees and a south facing croquet lawn.